cch5ng/angular_front_end_interview/README.md

 * Use the instructions from https://gist.github.com/cobyism/4730490 to create a gh-pages branch based on the subdirectory, \app
   * Delete the current gh-pages branch from github
-  * /# git subtree push --prefix app origin gh-pages
+  * \# git subtree push --prefix app origin gh-pages
+  * Edit the angular_front_end_interview/main/main.js file.
+Disable the original var interviewURL (line 14).
+Enable the production var interviewURL (line 16).

 ## Caveats